xiangyy95-hue/dianchi-hydroacoustic-biomass-sensitivity/README.md

 <https://github.com/xiangyy95-hue/dianchi-hydroacoustic-biomass-sensitivity>

-A permanent archival version has been prepared in Zenodo under the reserved DOI:
+A permanent archival version of this project is available from Zenodo:

 <https://doi.org/10.5281/zenodo.22476648>

-The DOI will become active when the Zenodo record is published.

 ## License and contact